WANG-Ruipeng/jekflix-template/_posts/2023-11-30-ring-fit-adventure-analysis.md

 Without the Ring-Con, players would be limited to the usual setup of most exercise games: one Joy-Con strapped to the leg for lower body tracking and another in hand for upper body movements.
 The Ring-Con, however, actively involves both hands and legs in the gameplay.

 Compared to swinging a controller in the air, the Ring-Con offers a more comprehensive workout for the hands.
-Its Pilates ring-like design accommodates all ages and fitness levels.
-Instead of fixed-weight equipment like dumbbells, the Ring-Con allows for adjustable resistance, suitable for everyone.
+Its Pilates-ring-like design accommodates all ages and fitness levels.
+Instead of fixed-weight equipments like dumbbells, the Ring-Con allows for adjustable resistance, suitable for everyone.

 Holding a fitness ring also provides a psychological cue to the player that they are exercising, not just playing a game.
 This perception boosts the social acceptance of "Ring Fit Adventure" as a fitness tool rather than just a game.